Social Good Outpost Curates > ASEAN Digital Delegation: Young entrepreneurs & leaders speaker series

 ASEAN

-A series of 6 roundtables held in May and June 2021 across Indonesia, Thailand, Laos, Myanmar, Cambodia and Philippines, asking: How has COVID-19 changed what young entrepreneurs and leaders in the region do, how have they adapted, what have been the big opportunities and challenges, and what’s next?
+A series of 6 roundtables held in May and June 2021 across Indonesia, Thailand, Laos, Myanmar, Cambodia and Philippines, asking: How has COVID-10 changed what young entrepreneurs and leaders in the region do, how have they adapted, what have been the big opportunities and challenges, and what's next?

-View Sessions on Demand
+View sessions on demand

 Next Gen Policy Change